ms/buildtogether.tech/tooling/index.md

 -   A <span g="gui_designer">GUI designer</span> that lets you build GUIs by dragging and dropping components;

--   A <span g="test_runner">test runner</span> to display the results of tests and let you jump directly to ones that have failed.
-This is usually a GUI built on top of whatever unit testing framework you are using, just as graphical interfaces for version control are usually built on top of the command-line tools.
+-   A test runner to display the results of tests and let you jump directly to ones that have failed.
+This is usually a GUI built on top of whatever unit testing framework you are using (<span x="testing"/>), just as graphical interfaces for version control are usually built on top of the command-line tools.

--   Some refactoring tools to help you reorganize your code.
-For example, instead of searching and replacing strings, an IDE can parse your source code and look for all uses of a class name in order to replace it with a new one, or move a method from one class to another.

 The most popular IDE today is probably [Microsoft Visual Studio Code][vs-code], often referred to simply as "VS Code".
 Along with all the tools above, it has